DavidNexuss/Spigot-on-heroku/README.md

 ## Tips

 You may create your own server on your computer with your own plugins, worlds then ZIP it to a file with the name **backup.zip**.
 Upload it to dropbox and you will have your own configured server.

+## Credits

+Original Spigot port by Tanashi
+Original buildpack by jkutner